Method2Model

 Models and code developed specifically for your project:

 • May also be used by us in anonymised and generalized form as templates or building blocks in other projects, unless we explicitly agree otherwise in writing.
+This reuse does not include any client-specific strategy, proprietary structures, or confidential decision logic.

-You will have access to the version of the code that is built for your project, as defined in the stage deliverables.
+You will have access to the version of the code built for your project, as defined in the stage deliverables.
 We do not guarantee compatibility with every system, environment, or future software version unless explicitly stated in the agreement.

 If a project is intended to lead to shared publications, co-authorship and contributions will be discussed on a case-by-case basis before submission.